Olympus PEN-F vs Panasonic GX7

-The Olympus PEN-F and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and August 2013.
+The Olympus PEN-F and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were announced, respectively, in January 2016 and August 2013.
 Both the PEN-F and the GX7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Panasonic provides 15.8 MP.
+The Olympus has a resolution of 20.2 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX7 is somewhat smaller (3 percent) than the Olympus PEN-F. Moreover, the GX7 is markedly lighter (6 percent) than the PEN-F. In this context, it is worth noting that neither the PEN-F nor the GX7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
+You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The GX7 was launched at a somewhat lower price (by 17 percent) than the PEN-F, which makes it more attractive for photographers on a tight budget.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.